TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 12/Ecclesiastes 12.2.md

 ---

-before the sun, and the light, and the moon, and the stars, are darkened, and the clouds return after the rain;
+Before the sun, the light, the moon, and the stars are darkened, and the clouds return after the rain;